-The Phase 2 tests will be scheduled as defined below for the hours 8:00 and 14:00 on the following dates, as long as a test procedure does not conflict with a peak in operator workload.
+The Phase 2 tests will be scheduled as defined below for the hours 9:00 and 15:00 on the following dates, as long as a test procedure does not conflict with a peak in operator workload (every other Wednesday).
+Additional tests will be done during light load hours by special agreement.